-- 1) We recommend using this section to facilitate and enhance the holistic review of applicants and not as a tool to screen applicants for potential interviews.
-It is a chance for applicants to share those lived experiences that provide valuable insight into the characteristics that programs can use to support mission-driven holistic reviews. - 2) We recommend against putting significant negative weight on this section.
+- We recommend using this section to facilitate and enhance the holistic review of applicants and not as a tool to screen applicants for potential interviews.
+It is a chance for applicants to share those lived experiences that provide valuable insight into the characteristics that programs can use to support mission-driven holistic review. - 2.
+We recommend against putting significant negative weight on this section.
 Some applicants will get better advice than others on how to fill this out.
-Some applicants may not have experiences relevant to share, and others may elect not to share such personal information in their application.
+Some applicants may not have relevant experiences to share, and others may be restricted or elect not to share specific personal information or experiences in their application.